 We like to serve an appropriate selection of accompaniments to our perfectly paired cheese and condiments.
 Here are a few standards that will make your cheese course stand out.

-- Fresh Fruit: Apple slices, figs, grapes.
+• Fresh Fruit: Apple and pear slices, figs, grapes.

-© Copyright 2005-2008 Lifestyle Direct, Inc. All rights reserved.
-Images are the copyright of their respective owners.
+© Copyright 2005-2024 Lifestyle Direct, Inc. All rights reserved.
+All images are copyrighted to their respective owners.